 - On board 'showboat' entertainment each evening and daily lectures from the resident Riverlorians relevant to the themed cruise and history of the river

-- Two American Queen Premium Excursions and complimentary shore excursions in each Port on the 'Hop On Hop Off' coaches
+- One Premium Excursion and complimentary shore excursions in each Port on the 'Hop On Hop Off' coaches

-- Private transfers to and from airports and shared transfer from hotel to boat
+- Transfers to and from airports and shared transfer from hotel to boat

 - All Port Charges